Skip to Content

 Note: we said IN MANY LOCATIONS.
 Typically companies do not make a company-wide policy about dog shoppers but, instead, leave it up to local store managers.
 Local ordinances may restrict dog policies or a store may have had a bad experience in the past.
 The only way to know for certain if your local store is dog-friendly is to make a quick call.

-Typically, you will always find a NO dog policy at any store that sells food including grocery stores.
+Which type of stores are NOT dog friendly?
+Typically, you will always find a NO pet dog policy at any store that sells food including grocery stores.
 (Farmers’ markets, held in open-air settings, often welcome dogs, however!)

 Beauty